 Flash Player is computer software that runs multimedia content.
 It was released in 1996 and acquired by Adobe in 2005.
 Apart from video and audio, it also supports Rich Internet Applications (RIA) and streaming.
 Adobe Flash Player played a major part in games, animations, user interfaces, etc. It ran on web browsers such as Chrome, Firefox, Microsoft Edge, and Opera.

-However, in late 2020, Adobe discontinued Flash Player support, urging users to remove it.
+However, in late 2020, Adobe discontinued Flash Player support, urging users to remove it and look for a third-party FLV player and SWF player for Mac to play Flash files.
 Luckily, there are a number of Windows and Mac Flash Player alternatives to consider.

 The discontinuation of Adobe Flash Player was the end of an era, but it turns out that it’s not the end of the world.
 There are many solutions trying to preserve the legacy and allow users to enjoy Flash content.
-Depending on your preferences, you can choose a good app such as Elmedia Player which offers an array of features.
+Depending on your preferences, you can choose a good free Flash player for Mac such as Elmedia Player which offers an array of features.
 Or you can try a browser plug-in, an emulator, or even an entirely new browser.
 Either way, you don’t need to worry – your favorite Flash games and videos are safe.

 There are different solutions to use as Adobe Flash Player replacements.
 You can use an all-around player such as Elmedia to view any Flash content.
 Alternatively, you can try a browser plugin or a new browser with built-in Flash support.
 As for HTML5, since it’s a different standard, it can be viewed as an alternative to Flash, but not a replacement.

 We recommend using Elmedia Player because it’s a full-fledged player app with many features.
 For example, it can play SWF and FLV files but also has a built-in web browser, so you can enjoy online content.
 It also provides strong security and regular updates, much needed for any self-respecting solution.